Puerto Cortés District

-Puerto Cortés is a district of the Osa canton, in the Puntarenas province of Costa Rica it is known as the melancholyc and historical town of Costa Rica.
+Puerto Cortés is a district of the Osa canton, in the Puntarenas province of Costa Rica it is known as the melancholic and historical town of Costa Rica.

 History

 Puerto Cortés was created on 29 July 1940 by Ley 185.

 Geography

 Puerto Cortés has an area of 230.98 km² and an elevation of 6 metres.

 Demographics

 For the 2011 census, Puerto Cortés had a population of 7,969 inhabitants.

 Transportation

 Road transportation

 The district is covered by the following road routes: